pbatard/AltInput/README.md

 * `RotationZ`
 * `Slider[1-2]`
 * `Button[1-128]`

-The following are not handled yet:
 * `POV[1-4]`

+The following DirectInput controls are not handled:
 * `VelocityX`
 * `VelocityY`
 * `VelocityZ`